abhiTronix/vidgear/docs/gears/camgear/params.md

 CamGear(source=0, colorspace="COLOR_BGR2HSV")
 ```

-Its complete usage example is given [here ➶](../usage/#using-camgear-with-direct-colorspace-manipulation)
+!!! info "Its complete usage example is given [here ➶](../usage/#using-camgear-with-direct-colorspace-manipulation)"

 &nbsp;

 ## **`backend`**

-This parameter manually selects the backend of the OpenCV's VideoCapture class _(only if specified)_.
+This parameter manually selects the backend for OpenCV's VideoCapture class _(only if specified)_.

 **Data-Type:** Integer